JuggleWithTim/MarbleWS/README.md

 ## License

-This project is open source.
-Feel free to modify and distribute according to your needs.
+This project is open source and published under the MIT License.

 ## Credits